What Pitta is, and why summer makes it harder

-Why Your PCOS Symptoms Get Worse in Summer (May–July): The Pitta Aggravation Pattern Most Indian Women Miss
+Why Your PMOS (PCOS) Symptoms Get Worse in Summer (May-July): The Pitta Aggravation Pattern Most Indian Women Miss

-If your PCOS symptoms feel sharper between May and July — angrier skin, heavier bleeding, a shorter fuse, restless 3am wake-ups — you are not imagining it.
-Across Indian PCOS support groups, the same complaint surfaces every late spring: "Why is everything worse right now?"
+If your PMOS (PCOS) symptoms feel sharper between May and July, angrier skin, heavier bleeding, a shorter fuse, restless 3am wake-ups, you are not imagining it.
+Across Indian PCOS support groups, the same complaint comes up every late spring: "Why is everything worse right now?"

 Most GPs will say summer dehydration and tell you to drink more water.
-The Ayurvedic answer is more specific, and once you see it, the seasonal pattern becomes hard to unsee: heat aggravates the Pitta dosha, and a meaningful subset of PCOS women carry a Pitta-dominant constitution.
+The Ayurvedic answer is more specific, and once you see it, the seasonal pattern is hard to unsee: heat aggravates the Pitta dosha, and a fair number of PCOS women have a Pitta-dominant constitution.
 From late April to the monsoon, your internal terrain is rowing against the season.

 ## What Pitta is, and why summer makes it harder

-In the classical six-season calendar, Grishma ritu — roughly mid-May through late June in northern India — is the peak of Pitta accumulation.
-External heat does not just feel uncomfortable; in Ayurvedic physiology, it amplifies the same fire principle you already carry internally.
-For a Pitta-dominant body, this is a stress amplifier.
-For a PCOS body that runs on hormonal volatility, it is a stress amplifier on top of a stress amplifier.
+In the classical six-season calendar, Grishma ritu, roughly mid-May through late June in northern India, is the peak of Pitta accumulation.
+External heat doesn't just feel uncomfortable; in Ayurvedic physiology, it amplifies the same fire principle you already carry inside.
+For a Pitta-dominant body, that's a stress amplifier.
+For a PCOS body that already runs on hormonal volatility, it is a stress amplifier on top of a stress amplifier.

 ## Five PCOS symptoms that get worse in summer